Krypton

 Alert Image

 Temporarily retaining the plaintext may be a good choice for items that decrypt slowly and that you plan to revisit several times while in the vault.
-However, plaintext data is always shredded when Krypton terminates or enters the background, unless you disable this feature - it's your choice, selectable in Settings.
+However, plaintext data is always shredded when Krypton terminates or enters the background, unless you disable this feature, selectable in Settings.

 Topics